sandman-battelle/dotfiles/.github/README.md

 This repo keeps all my dotfiles.
 Here's the gist of what's going on

-To make a new dotfiles repo locally
+## Make a new dotfiles repo

+_NOTE skip this if you already have a dotfiles repo_

 ```sh
 git init --bare ~/.dotfiles
 alias dotgit='/usr/bin/git --git-dir=$HOME/.dotfiles/ --work-tree=$HOME'